ktetsuyama/semantic-refactor/README.md

 The source code of the client's website was not semantically written, so I rewrote most of the HTML tags semantically to increase accessibilty of the website and the search engine optimisation (SEO).

-I also cleaned up the CSS file to recude the number of redundant elements.
+I also cleaned up the CSS file to reduce the number of redundant elements.